Easy Milk Chocolate Frosting for Birthday Cakes and Cupcakes

 - 2 ounces milk chocolate, melted and cooled, optional

-- Beat the butter on medium speed until smooth and pale, about 2 minutes.
+- Beat the butter in a large bowl on medium speed until smooth and pale, about 2 minutes.

 - Add the cocoa powder, salt, and about 1 cup of the powdered sugar.
-Mix slowly at first, then increase speed.
+Mix on low speed at first, then increase to medium.

 - Add the remaining powdered sugar in two or three additions, alternating with 2 to 3 tablespoons of milk or cream.

-- Mix in the vanilla.
-If using melted milk chocolate, add it after it cools slightly but before the final adjustment of liquid.
+- If using melted milk chocolate, add it after it has cooled slightly but before you make the final texture adjustment.

-The finished frosting should be smooth, not runny, and easy to spread with an offset spatula.
+The final frosting should be smooth, fluffy, and easy to spread with an offset spatula.
+It should not be runny, but it should also not feel stiff or dry.

 For layer cakes